Which of the following is an example of projectile motion? | Study Prep in Pearson+

 1

-Understand that projectile motion refers to the motion of an object that is thrown or projected into the air and moves under the influence of gravity alone, with no propulsion after launch.
+Understand the definition of projectile motion: it is the motion of an object that is thrown or projected into the air and moves under the influence of gravity alone, with no propulsion or other forces acting on it except air resistance (often neglected).

-Identify the key characteristics of projectile motion: the object follows a curved trajectory (usually parabolic), and its horizontal and vertical motions are independent of each other.
+Analyze each option to see if the object is moving under the influence of gravity alone after being projected:

-Analyze each option to see if it fits the criteria of projectile motion: constant speed on a flat surface and constant velocity on a straight road involve no vertical motion influenced by gravity alone, and a book resting on a table is stationary.
+Option 1: A book resting on a table is stationary, so it is not projectile motion.

-Recognize that a stone thrown horizontally from the top of a cliff moves forward while simultaneously accelerating downward due to gravity, creating a curved path typical of projectile motion.
+Option 2: A ball rolling at constant speed on a flat horizontal surface is moving along the surface, not in free flight, so it is not projectile motion.

-Conclude that the stone thrown horizontally from the cliff is the correct example of projectile motion because it exhibits motion in two dimensions with gravity acting vertically downward.
+Option 3: A stone thrown horizontally from the top of a cliff is moving through the air under gravity after being projected, which fits the definition of projectile motion.

 Watch next